trevordbunch/cis411_lab0/labreports/LAB_CuriousOcean.md

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+When a CI build is successful, this means that the build is meets the

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?